yen223/yens-blog-v2/articles/[DRAFT] interesting-things-i-learned-nov-2024.md

 ## Cloudflare free-tier limit

-There is a 100,000-request daily limit on the free tier of Cloudflare Workers + Pages.
+There is a daily limit of 100,000 requests on the free tier of Cloudflare Workers + Pages.

-I learned this the hard way, thanks to a recent article making it to #2 on [Hacker News](https://news.ycombinator.com/item?id=42057431), and getting about 108,000 page views in a day.
+I learned this the hard way, thanks to a recent article making it to #2 on [Hacker News](https://news.ycombinator.com/item?id=42057431), and getting about 108,000 page views in a day, causing the site to hit its quota and go offline for about 2 hours.